 Overall, cloth diapers have less of a negative impact on the environment than disposables.
 They can be re-used and aren’t produced at nearly the same rate as disposables are.
 In the end, they use less natural resources and energy.

 Travel and Daycare

-If you do a lot of travelling or your child will be in daycare you may wish to consider disposables.
+If you do a lot of traveling or your child will be in daycare you may wish to consider disposables.
 Many childcare centers do not accept cloth diapers, despite there being no rules on the books that they cannot.
-When it comes to travelling disposables mean you can toss a dirty diaper away instead of carrying it around with you until you’re able to wash!
+When it comes to traveling disposables mean you can toss a dirty diaper away instead of carrying it around with you until you’re able to wash!

 Another thing to consider is that many childcare centers won’t use cloth diapers.
 While you can always try to change their mind, there is no guarantee they will agree.

 Cloth diapers are easy to use for day trips as long as you have a wet bag with you to store dirty diapers in until you get home.
 However, they are not the best option for long trips without access to a washing machine.

 Even if there is a communal washing machine, do you want to spend $20 in quarters trying to wash your cloth diapers while on vacation?